 “As soon as Yeshua was immersed, He went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on Him.
 And a voice from heaven said, ‘This is My Son, whom I love; with Him I am well pleased.’”
 (Matthew 3:16–17)

 While the word “baptism” is the term commonly used today, mikvah is the Jewish term for what Yohannan was performing on the banks of the Jordan, or Yarden in Hebrew.
 In fact, the practice of the mikvah was instituted by God through Moses in the Torah, so this was a necessary and regular part of the Biblical Jewish lifestyle.

 “The whole Judean countryside and all the people of Jerusalem went out to him [Yohannan].
 Confessing their sins, they were baptized by him in the Jordan River.”
 (Mark 1:5)

 Yeshua, as God’s Son, had nothing to confess of His own.
 Yet, He bore our sins in Himself and carried them all the way to His execution.
 (Isaiah 53:4; 1 Peter 2:24)

-For Believers in Yeshua who are mikvahed, the event represents much more than a confession of sins.
+For Believers in Yeshua who are mikvahed, the event represents much more than a symbolic cleansing of sins.